EnneGiKVis96/winpkg/README.md

-# Winpkg
+# WinPKG

-Winget | Windows Updates | Since 2023.
-Winpkg is a Powershell Script to simplify the package manager winget and create a single unified CLI for packages and system updates.
+WinPKG is a Powershell Script to simplify the package manager winget and create a single unified CLI for packages.

 ## Installation